vsrinivas/fuchsia/build_overview.md

 devices.
 To do so, it uses [GN][gn-main], a meta-build system that generates build files consumed by [Ninja][ninja-main] to execute the actual build.

-The contents of the generated image are controlled by a set of modules defining what should go into the GN build and what should be packaged into the image.
+The contents of the generated image are controlled by a set of packages defining what should go into the GN build and what should be packaged into the image.